-Garber is about to depart from DC’s Legends Of Tomorrow, based on the characters of DC Comics.
+Garber departed from DC’s Legends Of Tomorrow, based on the characters of DC Comics.
 For four seasons he has played Dr. Martin Stein / Firestorm, crossing over to the series Supergirl and Arrow.
-A year ago, he had a sly, arch turn as a celebrity chef on ABC’s Modern Family.
+He had a sly, arch turn as a celebrity chef on ABC’s Modern Family.

 He certainly does work a lot, but Garber has never really been publicly open about his gayness until he brought his longtime partner, the unnaturally handsome artist Ranier Andreesen, as his date to the Screen Actors Guild Awards in 2013.
 After 16-years together, the couple tied the knot in Canada in autumn 2015.
 Notoriously quiet about his private life, Garber is surprisingly open since the wedding, with plenty of photographs and comments on Instagram.
 The couple are nearly too handsome for my eyes.
 They live together in Greenwich Village.

 Here is a little tally of the things Garber and I have in common: we both once had impressive afros, we both performed in Godspell in the early 1970s, we both studied at famed HB Studios in NYC, we both had those roles in the film Singles, and we both have handsome artist husbands.
 Day By Day, Three Things I Pray!
 I think that is enough in common for us to be buddies, don’t you?